MSUWebappGroup4/WebAppRepo/M04TechDocAssign.md

 Starting the server in the container...
 - #rails server -b 0.0.0.0

+If sever does not close got to `WebAppRepo\CS3710_Docker Image_Files\WebApp\tmp\pids` there should be a server file, in the server file there should be a number
+- kill server (Number in Server)

 While the server is running you can use the following links to navigate the webapp
 - http://localhost:3000/
 - http://localhost:3000/students